 What do you wish someone had told you about your own skin 10 or 20 years back?

 Both women had the exact same regret: not using enough sun protection.
 "I wish someone had told me how bad tanning booths were," says Gerstner.
-"When I was a teen, I went to a tanning booth in Georgia—the horror!
-Melanoma is the number one cancer killer of women under 40."
+"When I was a teen, I went to a tanning booth in Georgia—the horror!"
 Engelman, also a southern native, agrees and wishes she'd had a more consistent relationship with sunscreen.
+Using sunscreen daily can reduce the risk of developing skin cancer by about 50 percent.